joel-porquet/zsh-dircolors-solarized/README.md

 ## Installation

-I recommand using [antigen](https://github.com/zsh-users/antigen).
+I recommend using [antigen](https://github.com/zsh-users/antigen).
 Then you just add the following line in your `.zshrc`:

     antigen bundle joel-porquet/zsh-dircolors-solarized.git